-Twice a week, mornings will be devoted to learning Tanach in depth.
-Tanach classes at Amudim will focus on skill-building by introducing us to various lexicons, grammars, concordances, and other tools that open up a world of independent study.
-Study of Tanach at Amudim may involve reading passages within their Near Eastern contexts and using “versions” (Septuagint, Dead Sea Scrolls, Peshitta, Samaritan, other Targumim) together with the Masoretic text, as a useful tool for reconstructing some of the earliest interpretations and understandings of the Tanach.
-In addition to skill-building, Tanach classes will provide endless opportunities for discussion of values and ideology.
+Twice a week, mornings will be devoted to learning Tanakh in depth.
+Tanakh classes at Amudim will focus on skill-building by introducing us to various lexicons, grammars, concordances, and other tools that open up a world of independent study.
+Study of Tanakh at Amudim may involve reading passages within their Near Eastern contexts and using “versions” (Septuagint, Dead Sea Scrolls, Peshitta, Samaritan, other Targumim) together with the Masoretic text, as a useful tool for reconstructing some of the earliest interpretations and understandings of the Tanakh.
+In addition to skill-building, Tanakh classes will provide endless opportunities for discussion of values and ideology.

 Morning Seder Gemara